june 28 2020

 i suppose i could say none of this ever happened.

-we didn’t speak on the ferry after laying on that empty beach. i believe the sun had a part to play in that phenomenon. looking up from my book i noticed the intensity on your face. noticed the absence of a certain presence that has frightened me before and continues to do so.
+we didn’t speak on the ferry after laying on that empty beach. i believe the sun had a part to play in that phenomenon. looking up from my book i noticed the intensity on your face - the absence of a certain presence that has frightened me before and continues to do so.

-and it was then, on that bench, aboard the maquoit ii as it trudged back home, that i realized all that. and perhaps i fought back too hard; perhaps i held on too tightly and unintentionally smothered whatever fire you had been building to keep yourself warm.
+and it was then, on that bench aboard the maquoit ii, as it trudged back home, that i realized all that. and perhaps you fought back too hard; perhaps i held on too tightly and unintentionally smothered whatever fire you had been building to keep yourself warm.

 no, not quite yet.